List of Marvel Comics characters: V: Victorius

-Victor Conrad / Scientist Supreme appears in the Avengers Assemble episode "Adapting to Change", voiced by Jim Meskimen.
-This version is an amalgamation of George Clinton and Andrew Forson.
-Conrad uses the Super-Adaptoids to fight the Avengers before merging with the former as the Supreme Adaptoid, only to be defeated by the heroes and have the Super-Adaptoid technology assimilated by Ultron.

 Viper

 Viper is the name of four supervillains appearing in American comic books published by Marvel Comics.
 The first version, Jordan Stryke, first appeared in Captain America #157 (January 1973), created by Steve Englehart, Steve Gerber, Sal Buscema and John Verpoorten.
 Ophelia Sarkissian is the second version, and a third version appears in recent years.

 Jordan Stryke

 Jordan Stryke (a.k.a.
 Jordan Dixon) is the first version of Viper.
-He was the brother of Leopold Stryke, also known as the costumed criminal Eel.
+He was the brother of Leopold Stryke, also known as Eel.
 They each formed costumed identities without the other realizing this fact.
-Viper concealed this fact by using the alias of "Dixon" as his everyday last name.
 Together they joined the Crime Wave of the Cowled Commander, and the Viper battled the Falcon and Captain America.
 During the course of the fight, Viper managed to poison his opponents with darts and escaped.
 Later, the Falcon discovered the Viper in his home after tracking his alias (through an offhand comment made by the Viper indicating that he was involved in advertising) and captured him.
 Escaping in an ensuing battle with Plantman and the rest of the Crime Wave, Viper's identity was discovered by his brother Eel.
 Soon after, the Crime Wave was defeated by Captain America and the Falcon, and they were sent to prison.

 Later escaping prison with his brother and the help of the Cobra, the trio formed the original Serpent Squad and attacked Captain America at his girlfriend's home in Virginia.
-Despite new weapons added to his arsenal, including the Venom-Firer and prosthetic fangs, the Viper and his partners were returned to jail.
-While in custody, he was being taken to appear before a grand jury by U.S. Marshals.
-The van he was transported in was attacked by Madame Hydra, and his guards were killed.
-Believing himself rescued by his Serpent Squad, Viper rushed out of the van, only to be told by Madame Hydra that she wanted a new name – his name.
-Despite offering to change his moniker, the Viper was gunned down and killed, and Madame Hydra assumed the name and leadership of the Serpent Squad.
-Later, his soul fragment was discovered by Hell's Angel and the X-Men in Mephisto's realm and destroyed.

-In "All-New, All-Different Marvel", Viper appears alive and assembles the other snake-themed villains to join the Serpent Society under its new name of Serpent Solutions.
-Viper appears in the 2017 "Secret Empire" storyline, where he and the rest of the Serpent Society are among the villains recruited by Helmut Zemo to join the Army of Evil.
+Despite new weapons added to his arsenal, including the Venom-Firer and prosthetic fangs, Viper and his partners were returned to jail.